LachlanGray/slim-ql/README.md

 5) ΨΥΧΗ (Psyché) - "Soul"
 ```

-which can be accessed as `prompt`, e.g. you could end the `sample` segment with `return prompt` and this is what the function would return.
+which can be accessed in list form as `prompt`, e.g. you could end the `sample` segment with `return "".join(prompt)` and this is what the function would return.

 ## TODO
 Everything so far was done in one night so there's plenty to add, and it probably has *surprise features*.

 Some things:
-- Alias models in the `from` and allow the use of different generation parameters and models across the prompt
+- Allow control of generation parameters (temperature, device, etc) and models throughout the prompt
 - Make llm calls through a wrapper so it's easy to use any kind of model and not just GGML compiled ones
 - Regex (`matches`) constraint
 - Role tags for chat models